Lithium motorcycle batteries are becoming increasingly popular thanks to their small size, lighter weight and non-toxic construction.

 Built-in cut off switches automatically switch off the battery at a certain voltage.
 This helps preserve the battery’s lifespan, prevent overheating or other accidental damage.
 You can also fit a manual switch into your wiring loom to disconnect your battery, to prevent drain when you’re not using the bike.

 There are countless motorcycle battery brands.
 It’s hard to pick the best motorcycle battery as it depends on your budget and what you want from your battery.
 One bit of advice is: avoid the cheap batteries on eBay – they are a false economy.

-Listed below are three well-known brands:
+Listed below are other well-known brands:

 Japanese manufacturer Shido are one of the leading suppliers of Lithium-based motorcycle batteries.
 One of the factors that make them a good bet for most bikers is the fact that the physical size of the battery is the same as a conventional battery, meaning it’s a straight swap with no need for foam padding.